yc22305/CubeSat/README.md

 ```
 sudo apt-get install bluetooth bluez bluez-tools rfkill
 ```
 After the installation, open a new terminal (Ctrl+T) and command `bluetoothctl` to use this bluetooth management tool from our shell.
-Commands such as how to pair bluetooth could be referred to https://wiki.archlinux.org/index.php/bluetooth.
+Commands such as how to pair bluetooth could be referred to [the website](https://wiki.archlinux.org/index.php/bluetooth).
 - UI interface
 ```
 sudo apt-get install blueman
 ```
-A simple tutorial of piaring bluetooth could be referred to https://www.maketecheasier.com/setup-bluetooth-in-linux/.
+A tutorial of using this interface could be referred to [this page](https://www.maketecheasier.com/setup-bluetooth-in-linux/).

 After pairing bluetooth, use the fllowing command to create a virtual port:
 ```